All Articles

 At 18 months old, babies may say anywhere between 10-50 words.
 If your child has not hit that mark, you don't necessarily need to worry.
 Children develop at different rates.

 "Instead of focusing on a specific word count for each age, consider: Is your child's vocabulary growing?
-Are they learning more words each week?" advises Loeffler.
+Are they learning more words each week?" advises Szurek.
 "If you're seeing continuous growth, that's an indicator that speech is going well."

 Talk with your pediatrician if your child does not speak about 50 words by age 2.